wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 Next, the reads need to be assigned to their corresponding transcripts.
-For this there are two options: mapping of the reads to an existing reference which can be either a genome or a transcriptome, or a _de novo_ assembly of the transcripts (similar to assembly of genomes).
+For this there are two options: mapping of the reads to an existing reference which can be either a genome or a transcriptome, or a de novo assembly of the transcripts (similar to assembly of genomes).
 Once reads have been assigned to their corresponding transcript or gene, expression is quantified by counting the number of reads per feature.

-The advantage of not using probes (compared to qPCR and microarrays) is that RNAseq works for species without a reference genome, can identify alternatively spliced transcripts, SNPs in transcripts, etc. A downside is that usually large datasets are generated, which require dedicated analysis workflows.
+The following points summarize the strength and weaknesses of RNAseq for the measurement of transcripts compared to microarrays:

+✔️ Works for species without a reference genome.

+✔️ Can identify alternatively spliced transcripts.

+✔️ Can identify SNPs between transcripts.

+✔️ Is more quantitative than microarrays, especially at lower expression levels.

+❌ Is limited by fragment/read length, although full length transcript sequencing solves this.

+❌ Produces large raw datasets, which take up storage and computing power to process.

+❌ Analysis is less straightforward than for microarray data; there is not yet one standard protocol.

 ---